-Although not explicitly requiring physical segregation, it may require segregated supply chains, as for each batch all polygons of origin must be known.
-This would require many stringent logistical changes compared to the current situation in the soy supply chain, unless all potential sources become verified DCF and legally compliant for example through a unified MRV system or another similar assurance mechanism.
-Good assurance and verification systems are crucial, and they are among the core competences of robust certification.
+Although not explicitly requiring physical segregation, enforcing the EUDR may require segregated supply chains, as for each batch all polygons of origin must be known.
+This could require significant logistical changes as compared to the current situation in the soy supply chain, unless all potential sources become verified DCF and legally compliant for example through a unified MRV system or another similar assurance mechanism.
+Good assurance and verification systems are crucial, and they are among the core competences of robust certification - useful for physical supply of EUDR compliant, conversion free, sustainable soy.